adamalton/django-csp-reports/README.md

 * Logs them using the python `logging` module.
 * Sends them to you via email.
-* Saves them to the datbase via a Django model.
+* Saves them to the database via a Django model.
 * Runs any of your own custom functions on them.
 * Can generate a summary of a reports.